- Draft -

 So, knowing when it launched, 1997 (UK/US), I thought to revisit it for the 20th anniversary and see if I can find some of the old members.

-With hindsight, this was the best option I could have taken.
+With hindsight, this was the best option I could have taken to get back into game development.

 To say Sony’s Net Yaroze was just a hobby development console, is a gross oversimplification and only the tip of a very big iceberg!